ENSpunks/LLC/Introduction.md

 <b>RR BAYC:</b>

 RR-BAYC is an example of a project that did not use a legal entity to protect the people involved.
-They got sued by Yuga Labs individually for approximately $2M in profits from trademark infringment, but the value of the the judgement exceeded alleged revenues by $7M including attorneys fees and costs.
+They got sued by Yuga Labs individually for approximately $2M in profits from alleged trademark infringment, but the value of the judgement exceeded alleged revenues by $7M including attorneys fees and costs.

 ### Budget/Milestones:

-Using the $500 1st place prize from the Webhash Buildathon as an inital budget for my project I spent the following:
+Using the $500 1st place prize from the Webhash Buildathon as an inital budget for my project I completed the following:

-TOKENIZATION LLC Certificate of Formation, State of Delaware Filing Fee): $210 (I paid $100 expedite fee) Delaware Registered Agent: $50/year
+-TOKENIZATION LLC Certificate of Formation, State of Delaware Filing Fee): $210 (I paid $100 expedite fee) -Delaware Registered Agent: $50/year
-Delaware Trademark Fees: $35
+-Delaware Trademark Fees: $35
-US Prosivional Patent Filing Fee: $60
+-US Prosivional Patent Filing Fee: $60
-Mystery Cost: ~$79 (I'll never tell)
+-Mystery Cost: ~$79 (I'll never tell)
-ENS Cost: ?
+-ENS Cost: ?

 Remaining Balance: $95